Avvaiyar (film): Production

 Vasan wanted to make a film on saint poet Avvaiyar from 1941 and had given instructions to his story department to conduct research on the life and times of the famed poet and work on a draft script.
 More than two years were invested in the research.
-Vasan entrusted this job to Tamil scholar Kothamangalam Subbu which resulted in a collections of datas which were either objectionable or controversial.
+Vasan entrusted this job to Tamil scholar Kothamangalam Subbu which resulted in a collection of data which were either objectionable or controversial.
 Some scholars even told Subbu that "there was no such person called Avvaiyar!
 All kinds of people wrote philosophical poems and songs and passed them off as written by Avvai!"
 However, Vasan and Subbu never gave up and after much effort, a workable script was ready.

 Vasan decided that the only actor who could portray the role of Avvaiyar with conviction would be the celebrated stage and film actor, Carnatic musician K. B. Sundarambal.
 K. Balaji who went on to become a famous producer made his debut as Lord Muruga in an uncredited role, while Kumar portrayed the young Lord Muruga.

 Vasan screened the rough cut of Avvaiyar.
 His friends, staff members and their families were invited and asked to give their opinion in writing.
 Vasan would study all the material carefully.
 Well-known journalist of Ananda Vikatan who wrote under the pen name, 'Kadhir' explained that the film was slow, crawling on leaden feet with practically nothing much happening at all!
 It had Sundarambal walking slowly most of the time.
 It looked more like a documentary and not at all like a feature film.
 Vasan stared at him for a while and then smiled.
 He told his team that Kadhir was absolutely correct!
 He too had the same opinion and wanted to have a second opinion.
 He told Subbu and others that the film lacked entertainment.
 Immediately, he ordered the screenplay to be rewritten incorporating sequences of entertainment to elevate the box-office potential and audience appeal of the movie.
 That's when the sequence of the grand reception by the ancient Tamil king Paari to Avvaiyar was written to be woven into the script.

 Subbu wrote it, making it an entertainment extravaganza on its own and the sequence was shot at considerable expense.
 An entire street set was built at a cost of Rs.
 1.5 lakh, which was big money in the 1950s.
 Over 10,000 junior artistes took part in the spectacular sequence into which traditional folk dances were incorporated, creating a majestic visual impact on moviegoers.
 The sequence proved to be one of the highlights of the film.